bnb/site/_posts/2016-02-06-the-next-episode.md

 date: 2016-02-06 12:59
 ---

 More than two months have passed since I wrote my last post.
-In those two months, a lot of stuff happend:
+In those two months, a lot of stuff happened:

-I’ve decided to leave my old employer [medienreaktor][1] in favour of going a completely different way than the one someone in my age would normally go.
+I’ve decided to leave my old employer [medienreaktor][1] in favor of going a completely different way than the one someone in my age would normally go.
 My initial idea was to start freelancing, and that’s also what I’m currently doing.
 However, I’m not really sure if it will stay that way.
 So instead of just doing my work, I’ve also decided to pull some additional levers.
 And in the next few months, one of those might turn out to be better for me than just playing the lone wolf and doing everything alone.

 While I’m very proud to finally be able to pay for my own life by myself, I also miss how much fun it is to work together with a team.
 Nevertheless, I wanted to grow into a different, extended direction.
 So it’s still the best decision I could make.
 I finally have more time to focus on the new stuff that’s currently happening on the web.
 I’ve learned a lot about JavaScript’s latest standard (ES2015), web tooling, how to create such tools and also finally strengthened my design skills.
-All in all, I feel like I have more time to enjoy what really matters to be: Bulding great software.
+All in all, I feel like I have more time to enjoy what really matters to be: Building great software.

 However, I definitely need to find a way to combine this new way of being with a better social environment than the one I currently have.
 It does make an awful lot of fun to write and design such things, but it makes even more fun to do so with a awesome team.